-- ✓ 5 slots available - ✓ 5 Concurrent sessions - Maximum FOUR panelists and ONE moderator - Panelists with different backgrounds and viewpoints on the topic - Clear take-way from the panel discussion - Moderator receives complimentary registration and does not receive complimentary lodging - Up to three panelists receive complimentary registration and do not receive complimentary lodging - Other listed panelists do not receive complimentary registration or lodging
+- 5 slots available

+- 5 Concurrent sessions

+- 45 minutes long

+- Maximum 4 panelists and 1 moderator

+- Panelists with different backgrounds and viewpoints on the topic

+- Clear takeaways from the panel discussion

+Moderator receives complimentary registration and does not receive complimentary lodging.

+Up to three panelists receive reduced rate conference registration (\$250) and do not receive complimentary lodging.